THE BIRTH STORY

 Parents can add a journal, moment, or medical entry fast and easy right on a chronological timeline.
 They can freely add thoughts and feelings on the back of cards whenever they are ready.

-Parents are provided helpful suggestions to simplify recording medical details, and they can visualize their story, sharing it through a printable export.
+Parents can visualize their story, sharing it through a printable export.

 PROTOTYPING AND EVALUATIVE RESEARCH